 - Pay particular attention to how responses look across different subject teachers and phases

 - Revise individual questions that do not seem to consistently measure the phenomenon of interest

 - Test again, and assess whether teachers answer consistently over time in situations where you would expect them to

 Collecting responses over multiple days aids validation!

 As part of the same project, we wanted to know whether it matters if you ask about a teacher’s anxiety TODAY or YESTERDAY.
-Our instincts were that recalling anxiety with even just one day’s delay would be seriously subject to bias, but we weren’t sure.
-It matters to us because ONS always asks about anxiety YESTERDAY in their social surveys, and whilst we’d like to align with their question, this wouldn’t be appropriate if recall bias is a serious problem.
+Our instincts were that recalling anxiety would be seriously subject to bias, but we weren’t sure.
+It matters to us because ONS always asks about anxiety YESTERDAY in their social surveys, and whilst we’d like to align with their question, we aren’t sure whether…